VincentKempers/poc-curation/TIL.md

 `Method: {}` you can store functions that run immediatly and most of the time they run immediatly.
 You can do things immediatly.

 ## Hooks

+suprisingly didn't learn anything about hooks.
+Or Webhooks for that matter.
+I guess I picked the wrong tutorials :laugh:

 ### beforeCreate